 Are There Benefits to Semen Retention?

 There is no data to back the anecdotal benefits of semen retention, Dubin says.
-And while these claims are self-reported by semen retention advocates, Dubin notes they aren’t scientists, and they don’t have medical degrees.
+These claims are self-reported by semen retention advocates, Dubin notes—guys who aren’t scientists or doctors.

 Still, for the sake of dispelling myths, let’s take a look at some of these claims.

-One purported benefit is that semen retention improves sperm quality to enhance fertility.
+One purported benefit is that semen retention improves sperm quality and sperm motility and to enhance fertility.

 Not true.
 In fact, it’s the opposite.
 Abstaining can potentially harm fertility, Dubin says.